PeridexisErrant/DF-Walkthrough/tutorials/trading.rst

 depot, of course.

-Don’t worry about all of this detail for now, just scroll down to “Crafts” using the down arrow key.
+Don’t worry about all of this detail for now, just scroll down to :guilabel:`Crafts` using :kbd:`↓`.
 Once you’re there, this is what you’ll see:

 .. image:: images/dftutorial63.png
    :align: center

 What do you see?
 All of the crafts we’ve been making listed on the right!
 You’ll also notice weird symbols to the left and right of each named item, these are the quality symbols.
-Don’t worry about what they mean as the only one worth remembering is the “masterwork” quality symbol, which looks like a pile of metal bars.
-Later on you may want to manage the quality of goods your dwarfs use, especially weapons, so knowing that the pile of bars = much good item, is worth remembering.
+Later on you may want to manage the quality of goods your dwarfs use, especially weapons, so knowing that :guilabel:`☼` == much good item, is worth remembering.

 Now we want to move these goods to the trade depot so we can trade them away.
-I mean really, how many “Limestone earrings” do we really need?
+I mean really, how many :guilabel:`Sandstone earrings` do we really need?
-So, hit the “right arrow” to move to the item list (rather than the category list) and then hit enter.
-On the right you’ll see “Pending” next to the item we’ve selected.
-Scroll down and set most of the items to “Pending”.
+So, hit the :kbd:`→` to move to the item list (rather than the category list) and then hit :kbd:`Enter`.
+On the right you’ll see :guilabel:`Pending` next to the item we’ve selected.
+Scroll down and set most of the items to :guilabel:`Pending`.

-At the bottom of the list you’ll see some “Finished Goods” bins.
+At the bottom of the list you’ll see some :guilabel:`Finished Goods` bins.
 This is good!
 Moving a single bin full of stuff is much better than moving dozens of items one by one!
 How do I know there’s heaps of stuff in those bins?
-Because I am your god of course!
-Or perhaps I hit “v” with a bin highlighted…
+I hit :kbd:`v` with a bin highlighted!

 .. image:: images/dftutorial64.png
    :align: center